 According to the Institute of Preventive Foot Health, the normally active person will have walked or run an average of 75,000 miles by age 50.
-Happily, the foot is specially designed to handle such a high level of use pads, also known as plantar fat pads, are cushioned areas that protect the bones, ligaments, nerves, blood vessels and tendons in the feet from the impact they endure over time.
-Protecting fat pads can be accomplished several ways.
+Happily, the foot is specially designed to handle such a high level of use pads with the aid of plantar fat pads.
+Plantar fat pads are cushioned areas that protect the bones, ligaments, nerves, blood vessels, and tendons in the feet from the impact they endure over time.
+Learning how to protect your fat pads is critical to your long-term foot health.

 Your fat pads will naturally break down over time through wear and tear.
 However, there are certain actions you can take to better protect the fat pads on your feet for enhanced foot health.